New York City Condos for Sale

 Block and Lot

-Each condo unit in a multi-dwelling building has its block number and tax lot in Manhattan.
+Each unit in a multi-dwelling building has its block number and tax lot in Manhattan.
 Common elements are those parts of the building that are not part of your condo apartment.
-These include the outdoor areas, and the building is on and inside areas like the lobby, hallways, and utility and laundry rooms.
+These include the outdoor areas and the building’s on and inside areas like the lobby, hallways, and utility and laundry rooms.
 You also own a specified percentage of these common elements when you own a condo.

 Accordingly, the whole building is collectively owned by the unit owners.
-Each unit owner pays a standard maintenance fee called common charges, and these go to the operating expenses for the building and are paid monthly.
+Each unit owner pays a standard maintenance fee called common charges, which go to the building’s operating expenses and are paid monthly.
 In addition, however, each unit owner must pay their real estate taxes.

 Monthly Common Charges

-There is also a standard monthly common charge similar to a co-op’s maintenance charges.
+A co-op’s monthly common charge is similar to a co-op’s maintenance charge.
 However, these.
 These charges don’t include your real estate taxes and are not tax-deductible.

-Young buyers, international investors, and buyers that choose to use creative financing are urged to consider condos.
-The straightforward nature of buying an apartment, coupled with the fact that in some cases, you can finance up to 90% of the purchase price and sublet them at will, makes condominiums the number one choice for flexibility.
-They also tend to be lower than in co-ops because there is no underlying mortgage for a condominium building.
+Young buyers, international investors, and buyers who choose to use creative financing are urged to consider condos.
+The straightforward nature of buying an apartment, coupled with the fact that, in some cases, you can finance up to 90% of the purchase price and sublet them at will, makes condominiums the number one choice for flexibility.
+They also tend to be lower than in co-ops because a condominium building has no underlying mortgage.

 Freehold

 In a co-op, owners only own their unit and common grounds until they decide to move; ownership transfers back to the corporation.
-They cannot transfer title or ownership at any point and, in reality, never indeed own anything.
+They cannot transfer title or ownership at any point and, in reality, never own anything.
 Condominiums are a different story.
-When buyers purchase a condo, they receive a deed, yearly taxes, and other ownership fees.
+Buyers who purchase a condo receive a deed, yearly taxes, and other ownership fees.
 They can sublet their condo or sell it outright if they so choose.

-- Financing Options: Although condos allow for 90% financing, most banks in today’s market require 20% down.
+- Financing Options: Although 90% financing is allowed, most banks in today’s market require 20% down.

 - The Application Process: The acceptance ratio for condominiums is much higher than for a co-op, and no board interview is required.

-- Common Charges: There are often standard charges for the services, amenities, and upkeep.
+- Common Charges: There are often standard services, amenities, and upkeep charges.

 - Property Taxes: You must pay real estate taxes, which can be deductible in many cases if those deductions are carefully itemized.